-- Require users to post before reading: Selecting this option requires users to post their own response first, before they can view other messages posted previously.
-This is a good option to select if the Instructor wishes students to respond to a discussion prompt before seeing other student responses.
+- Require users to post before reading: Selecting this option requires users to post their own response first before they can view other messages posted previously.
+This is a good option to select if the Instructor wishes students to respond to a prompt before seeing other student responses.

-The default option is to Show Immediately, or choose to Specify dates to open (show) and/or close (hide).
+The default option is to Show Immediately, or you can choose to Specify dates to open (show) and/or close (hide).

 Tip: Setting open and close dates at the forum level can be tricky because individual topics may also have specified dates.
 However, the forum must be visible in order for the topics within the forum to be available to students.
 Typically, instructors set open/close dates at the topic level only.

-When grading forum posts, select a specific gradebook item for the grades to be included in the Gradebook calculations.
+When grading discussion posts, select a specific Gradebook item for the grades to be included in the Gradebook calculations.

 In most cases, the default forum permissions are appropriate.
-By default, instructors are forum Owners, and all other site participants are Contributors.
-The forum owner may add and delete topics, modify permissions, edit the forum and topic descriptions, etc. Contributors may only read, post and reply to messages.
+By default, instructors are discussion Owners, and all other site participants are Contributors.
+The forum owner may add and delete topics, modify permissions, edit the forum and topic descriptions, etc. Contributors may only read, post, and reply to messages.

 To modify the default permissions, click Customize to expand the permission settings.

-- Select the drop-down menu next to each role/group to choose one of the pre-configured options (i.e. Author, Contributor, None, Non-editing Author, Owner, Reviewer).
+- Select the drop-down menu next to each role/group to choose one of the pre-configured options (i.e., Author, Contributor, None, Nonediting Author, Owner, Reviewer, Custom).

 - Forum permissions may be customized for different user roles, or for groups within the class.
-Click the Customize to further expand the options for a particular topic and define more granular custom permissions.
+Click Customize to further expand the options for a particular role and define more granular custom permissions.